llmiranda/PyPost/README.md

 In this project we will do all configuration and code to
 * Check an email address
 * Download photos
+* Look for Instagram of someone in a Google Sheet
 * Post the downloaded photos on instagram.

 UNTIL NOW
-The project can access the email, save the anex and move anex to a specif path
+The project can access the email, save the anex, move anex to a specif path and find the instragam of that person.

 ----------------------------------------------------------------------------------------------
 --------------------------------Configuration steps-------------------------------------------